Deirk/Poke-app/README.md

 # Build
-Steps to start dev app
+Steps to build and start app

 1. Create a copy of .env.template and rename .env
 2. Replace env variables